 The Maritime Administration is required to consider national interests in the issuance of deepwater port licenses.
-We consider the employment of American citizens aboard LNG vessels serving the nation’s natural gas receiving facilities to be in the best interest of the United States.
-Placing the transportation of LNG under the control of U.S. mariners, who are subject to strenuous security checks, will add an additional layer of security to our nation’s energy supply chain.
+We consider the employment of American citizens aboard vessels serving the nation’s natural gas and oil receiving and exporting facilities to be in the best interest of the United States.
+Placing the transportation of LNG and oil under the control of U.S. mariners, who are subject to strenuous security checks, will add an additional layer of security to our nation’s energy supply chain.

 What are the results of the Maritime Administration’s training initiatives?

 We are already seeing results from our efforts.
 As a result of this program initiative, the Maritime Administration has entered into innovative public-private partnerships with several deepwater port license applicants.
-Under one such agreement, Northeast Gateway agreed to provide training and employment opportunities for U.S. citizen officers, cadets, and unlicensed mariners serving aboard their tanker fleet.
-Other deepwater port applicants, including Neptune and Port Dolphin Energy, have committed to similar manning agreements with the Maritime Administration to develop programs to train and employ U.S. mariners on LNG vessels.
+Under one such agreement, Excelerate Energy agreed to provide training and employment opportunities for U.S. citizen officers, cadets, and unlicensed mariners serving aboard their tanker fleet.
+Other deepwater port applicants, such as Neptune LNG, have also committed to similar manning agreements with the Maritime Administration to develop programs to train and employ U.S. mariners on LNG vessels.

-The Maritime Administration will continue to reach similar voluntary agreements with our future deepwater port license applicants and other energy companies serving the nation’s international maritime markets.
+The Maritime Administration will continue to encourage similar voluntary agreements with future deepwater port license applicants and other energy companies serving the nation’s international maritime markets.